CVE vulnerability check

-The CVE page allows detailed analysis of CVE vulnerabilities in the system. qbee.io is connected to the NIST CVE vulnerability database which is constantly updated with new vulnerability analysis. qbee.io gathers all installed libraries on the different target devices and constantly monitors all those against the CVE database.
+A more dtailed analysis of CVE vulnerabilities in the system can be obtained in the devices inventory tab and in the CVE menu itself.
+All installed libraries on the different target devices are constantly monitored against the CVE database.
 This way qbee can immediately warn users if new vulnerabilities are detected.
 Not all vulnerabilities are critical or relevant.
 Therefore there is a rating score applied to each.
 This allows to quickly judge the severity.
-In addition reviewd vulnerabilities can be disabled or deleted.
+In addition reviewed vulnerabilities can be disabled or deleted.
 Disabling or deleting a CVE message will create log information in the audit trail.
 There the reason for disabling or deleting the CVE item can be stated such that also this is traceable.

 Not all CVE entries are critical.
 Please review and understand how the vulnerability impacts your device/system.
-If the impact is neligible the CVE can be disabled/deleted.
+If the impact is neligible the CVE entry can be disabled/deleted.
+We link to additional NIST information.

-In the above example a CVE for openssl is detected.
+In the above example a CVE for openssl on 4 different Raspberry Pi devices is detected.
 This is always worth investigating.
 Clicking on the vulnerability will give additional information:

 In this view you get the following information:

-- how many devices are impacted (4 out of 15)
+- how many devices are impacted (4 out of 15, all Raspberry Pi)

 - when was this detected